taherkhan30/sparta-vagrant-nodejs/README.md

 ## Two ways of using this repo or ReadMe
 1)	Recreate by yourself by following the all the steps below
 2)	Git clone this repo and ensure all steps are present.

+    in the case you git clone this repo and try to make it work .

+    you will need to go the ubuntu OS and run the folllwoing commands

+    `sudo npm install express`
+    `sudo npm install mongoose`
+    `sudo npm install ejs`

 #### Step 1
 Install the required tools, Vagrant and VirtualBox.